8 Simple Ways to Impress Your Dinner Party Guests

 First, do away with the idea that you need to make homemade devilled eggs better than Martha's.
 It's a fool's errand.

-You don’t have to spend a lot of money on special holiday-themed plates or embroidered linen.
+You don't have to spend a lot of money on special holiday-themed plates or embroidered linen.
 As we always say, use what you have to make a seasonal tablescape.
-Glass jars filled with colourfully wrapped chocolates, bunches of flowers or seasonal branches, or even just a simple centre piece of brightly coloured fruits will do the trick.
+Glass jars filled with colourfully wrapped chocolates, bunches of flowers or seasonal branches picked from the garden or nearby hiking trail, or even just a simple bowl brightly coloured seasonal fruits will make an eye-catching and sophisticated centrepiece.

-We also like place cards so guests aren’t left searching awkwardly for a place to sit like it’s a game of musical chairs.
-While name cards are totally acceptable, take it up a notch by placing them in something seasonal and festive (pinecones at Christmas, eggcups at Easter) for a little extra flare.
+We also like to place name cards so guests aren't left searching awkwardly for a place to sit like it's a game of musical chairs.
+While standard place cards are totally acceptable, take it up a notch by making them a conversation piece.
+Write names on a tarot card for Halloween, a Christmas carol verse for your holiday party, or the title of a classic novel or character for your monthly book club dinner.

-(BONUS: Just remember to save yourself a step on the the busy day by setting your table the night before.)
+(BONUS: Save yourself a step on the busy event day and your table the night before.)

-Signature cocktails don’t have to be complicated, heck, you can use any old drink recipe that strikes your fancy, and you think suits the occasion.
+Signature cocktails don't have to be complicated.
+Heck, you can use any old drink recipe that strikes your fancy, and suits the occasion.

 (BONUS: Offer at least one thoughtful zero-proof cocktail for kids and abstainers, so everyone feels special and included.)